Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Premium Cats/Premium Profiles/Spooky.md

 Spooky Can Use This Ability Every

-10 Seconds, It Increases His Defense By 10
+10 Turns, It Increases His Defense By 10

 For The Rest Of The Round